-- the Collective Investment Funds (Certified Funds Prospectuses) (Jersey) Order 2012 (unless the fund is an Eligible Investor Fund); - the relevant JFSC Guide; and - if the fund is an AIF which is not sub-threshold, the AIF Code.
+- the Collective Investment Funds (Certified Funds Prospectuses) (Jersey) Order 2012 (unless the fund is an eligible investor fund); - the relevant JFSC Guide; and - the AIF Code if the fund is an AIF that is not sub-threshold.

 Investors should also be notified of any material changes which may affect their investment.
 Additional reporting requirements apply in the case of retail funds (please refer to 3.1.4 Disclosure Requirements).